-Eide Bailly was engaged to assess CCA's compliance with 45 C.F.R. §155 regulations for the fiscal year ended June 30, 2017 and our procedures were limited to the following areas:
+Eide Bailly was engaged to assess CCA's compliance with 45 C.F.R. §155 regulation subparts for the fiscal year ended June 30, 2018 and our procedures were limited to the following areas:

 Audit Area Representative Tasks Sample Documentation Eligibility Interview process owners and review process control documentation.
-Conduct process walk-throughs to identify and classify key processes for testing including verification of basic applicant data, MAGI eligibility, account update procedures, exemption requests, and reporting to federal and state agencies.
-Select samples to test design and effectiveness of key processes and document any findings and recommendations. and terminations, etc. Management reports applications and eligibility determinations activity Member applications paper, Enrollment Interview process owners and review process control documentation.
-Conduct process walk-throughs to identify safeguards over enrollment actions such as: Enrolling individuals in QHP offerings Generating and correctly populating Forms 834 Reporting.
+Conduct process walk-throughs to identify and classify key processes for testing including verification of basic applicant data, Modified Adjusted Gross Income (MAGI) eligibility, account update procedures, exemption requests, and reporting to federal and state agencies.
 Select samples to test design and effectiveness of key processes and document any findings and recommendations.
-Documentation such as policies and procedures for new members, terminations, status changes, etc. Reconciliations with QHP issuers and CMS
+Documentation such as policies and procedures for eligibility determinations, account updates, and terminations Management reports applications and eligibility determinations activity Member paper or electronic enrollments.
+Determination of Federal Poverty Level (FPL) and eligibility for enrollment into appropriate coverage plans.
+Enrollment Interview process owners and review process control documentation.
+Conduct process walk-throughs to identify safeguards over enrollment actions such as: Enrolling individuals in QHP offerings Generating and correctly populating Forms 834 Reporting Select samples to test design and effectiveness of key processes and document any findings and recommendations.
+Documentation such as policies and procedures for new members, terminations, and status changes Reconciliations with QHP issuers and CMS Enrollment of members based on eligibility determinations for a sample of members.

 Audit Area Representative Tasks Sample Documentation Financial Processing Interview financial process owners and review process control documentation.
-Conduct process walk-throughs to review and understand the calculations and reporting of QHP premiums and payments, federal and state APTC/CSR calculations, and associated payment reconciliation activity, suspense payments, and related reporting.
-Select samples to test design and effectiveness of key processes and document any findings and recommendations. proceduresFinancial reports such as billing reports, FMS enrollment reports, carrier General Exchange Functions Interview process owners of key roles in the target general exchange functions e.g., call center compliance management, training, data/records maintenance, and Navigator/Assistors.
-Review process control documentation for these functions.
+Conduct process walk-throughs to review and understand the calculations and reporting of QHP premiums and payments, federal and state Advance Premium Tax Credit/Cost Share Reduction (APTC/CSR) calculations, associated payment reconciliation activity, suspense payments, and related reporting.
+Select samples to test design and effectiveness of key processes and document any findings and recommendations.
+Internal financial policies and procedures for the period July 1, 2017 through June 30, 2018 Financial reports such as billing reports, enrollment reports, and carrier payment reconciliations General Exchange Functions Interview process owners of key roles in the target general exchange functions e.g., call center compliance management, training, data/records maintenance, and Navigator/Assistors.
+Review process documentation for these functions.
 Conduct process walk-throughs to identify and classify key processes for testing.
 Select samples to test design and effectiveness of key processes and document any findings and recommendations.
-Documentation and policies and procedures on general Exchange functions Customer Service Representative performance reports CCA employee training records
+Documentation and policies and procedures on general Exchange functions CCA employee training records Navigator/Assiter training and exam reports.

-Objective, Scope, and Approach For the Year Ended June 30, 2017
+Commonwealth Health Insurance Connector Authority Objective, Scope, and Approach For the Year Ended June 30, 2018